sswam/allemande/doc/guide.md

 Many buttons slightly differently to shift, ctrl, and alt/option click; experiment to find out!

-Features marked WIP are not visible in the app yet.

 | Component | Description |
 |-----------|-------------|
 | Room Name | Input/display field for current chat room (top center) |